-The School of Leadership and Church Ministry offers two research doctoral programs: the Doctor of Education in Leadership degree (through a nontraditional delivery system) and the Doctor of Philosophy degree.
+The School of Leadership and Church Ministry offers two research doctoral programs: the Doctor of Education in Leadership degree (through a nontraditional delivery system) and the Doctor of Philosophy degree (campus-based study).

-The purpose of the research doctoral programs in the School of Leadership and Church Ministry is to give educational ministry professionals with superior ability an opportunity to prepare themselves thoroughly for enhanced effectiveness as a leader in the church, an institution of Christian higher education, a denominational organization, or a para-church ministry.
+The purpose of both research doctoral programs in the School of Leadership and Church Ministry is to give educational ministry professionals with superior ability an opportunity to prepare themselves thoroughly for enhanced effectiveness as a leader in the church, an institution of Christian higher education, a denominational organization, or a para-church ministry.
 Program objectives include the development of advanced research skills for the exploration and evaluation of educational ministries and the enhancement of critical thinking, problem solving, and leadership skills that increase the effectiveness of the Christian educator.
-The entire program of study is designed to equip the doctoral student for creative scholarship and its application to Christian ministry.
+Both programs of study are designed to equip the doctoral student for creative scholarship and its application to Christian ministry.